joshmu/videonote-graphql-server/README.md

 # VideoNote Server

-This is the backend server for VideoNote - A video review app with slick intuitive controls to create timestamped notes on the fly. ✨
+This is an alternate backend server for VideoNote using graphql - A video review app with slick intuitive controls to create timestamped notes on the fly. ✨

 ## Tech stack